crispyChristean/COSC1010-/COSC1010-main/Kilometer-Converter/instructions.md

 Review [The Kilometer Converter Problem](https://mediaplayer.pearsoncmg.com/assets/_video.true/The_Kilometer_Converter_Problem) VideoNotes.
 You will see the output you should have for this programming challenge as well as the code.

+ * User Input -- Enter a distance in kilometers

+ * Convert that to miles.

+ *Miles = Kilometers x 0.6214*